hendrikreimers/mystic-micro-sites/README.md

 - **Master Password Recovery**: Allows site recovery using a master password stored on the server.
 - **NFC Tag Integration**: Enables NFC tags to link physical objects to digital content, providing an interactive way to access site details.
 - **Modular Codebase**: Designed for easy extension and customization, making it suitable for various development needs.
-- **Custom Template Engine**: Small high functional Template Engine for dynamic contet rendering, build from scratch.
+- **Custom Template Engine**: Small high functional Template Engine for dynamic content rendering, build from scratch with own HTML DOM Parser.
+Of course, it's not so efficient like Symfony's Crawler, but it was for personal educational purpose.
 - **QR Codes:**: Generates QR Codes as downloadable Image of the generated Mystic URL.

 ## Use cases